I. CONTACT INFORMATION

 How do I get into (declare) the Economics major?

-You must have successfully completed the pre-major and all of your pre-major grades must be posted to your DAR before applying.
-A minimum 2.5 GPA pre-major GPA is required, excluding the WII course, and a “C” or better in each course is needed to qualify.
-Please complete the Change of Major request form and submit it to us online via the MyUCLA Message Center.
-The subject title should be: Change of Major request form.
-Please note that we will not process change of major requests during Week 10 or Finals Week of any given Quarter.
+You must have successfully completed the pre-major and all of your pre-major grades must be posted to your Degree Audit Report before applying.
+A minimum 2.5 pre-major GPA is required, excluding the WII course, and a “C” or better in each course is needed to qualify.

 How do I get into (apply for) the Business Economics major?

-To apply for the Business Economics major, applications are available via the Undergraduate Economics Counseling Bruin Learn website and are accepted during the first three weeks of each quarter.
-To sign up for Econ-Alerts – click here.
+Applications for the Business Economics major are available via the Econ-Alert, the Undergraduate Economics Counseling Bruin Learn website and are accepted during the first three weeks of each quarter.

 What if I don’t qualify for the Business Economics major?